lucaxbandini/VisageGuard/README.md

 # Before You Run...

-- Pressing "Start" before enrolling a user will automatically lock your PC.
+- On versions past 0.16, pressing "Start" before enrolling a user will automatically lock your PC.

 - Versions 0.18 and 0.19 are a little weird with detecting known faces.
 If either gives you problems, use version 0.17 or 0.17.1)